Hamer language: Vowels

+The length of vowels is phonemically important in the language, and vowel duration is shown by writing the vowel symbol twice.

 The vowels are further subdivided into two main categories (with a third being a surface "umlaut" phenomenon (see below)).
 Category I vowels are shorter, pharyngealized, and have retracted tongue root.
 Category II vowels are longer, glottalized, and have advanced tongue root.

 Vowel Harmony exists in that every root word and every suffix belongs to either category I or II.
 When the category of a root and its suffix do not agree, a kind of umlauting takes place.
 An umlauted vowel retains its basic place of articulation, and is pronounced between the corresponding category I and II vowels, i.e. of medium length, and unmarked for pharyngealization, glottalization or tongue root position.
 Generally, the vowel(s) of the suffix undergo umlauting, but there is a set of "strong" suffixes which retain their category, and cause the vowels of the root to undergo umlauting.

 There is a sixth non-phonemic vowel, /ə/, which appears in speech epenthetically to "break up" otherwise invalid consonant clusters.
 There is no need to consider this a phoneme, and no definitive reason for it to require a grapheme, as it occurs entirely predictably as part of what is essentially an allophonic process.

+Mid-low vowels

+Mid-low vowels (like ɛ and ɔ) and mid-high vowels (like e and o) are used in different situations.
+Mid-high vowels are used in stressed syllables, and if they're followed by the low vowel /a/, they are pronounced as mid-low vowels.

+Mid-low vowels come from two processes: vowel combination and a rule for masculine forms of words.
+Because of this, mid-low vowels play an important role in the language.

+In such cases, the quality of the vowel changes due to the suffixes, and this can alter the meaning of the word.
+These phonological changes occur according to the grammatical structure of the Hamar language.

+Diphthongs

+There are four closing diphthongs (/ai/, /au/, /ei/, /oi/), and one opening diphthong (/ia/).

 Syllable and word structure

+Hamar has four possible phonemic syllable types: